delfick/harpoon/README.rst

   Including these default tasks and any custom tasks you have defined.

+show
+  Prints out the known images in layered order

 delete_untagged
   This will find the untagged images and delete them.